verifa/website/posts/devops-finland-practical-software-supply-chain-security.md

 - Current state of software supply chain security
 - SBOM (Software Bill of Materials)
-- SLSA framework (Supply-chain Levels for Software Architects)
+- SLSA framework (Supply-chain Levels for Software Artifacts)
 - Example of Provenance and Signing with GitHub Actions

 <object